aws-samples/liveness-detection/README.md

 # Liveness Detection

+## Note

+* The solution provided here is not secure against all spoofing.
+Therefore, before deploying to production, thoroughly test it to validate if it meets your security requirements.
+* The included client (JavaScript frontend web application) is not optimized for small screens and also lacks refinements.
+You should use it as a starting point or as a sample of how to implement different clients (the backend is client agnostic).
+* The ability to properly monitor a system in production is crucial and the implemented code doesn't provide enough means to do so.
+Consider using both Amazon CloudWatch Logs and Amazon CloudWatch Metrics to have more visibility of all architecture components before deploying to production.

+## Overview

-This package includes the backend and a JavaScript frontend of a liveness detection application.
+This package includes the backend and a sample client (JavaScript frontend) of a liveness detection application.

 The application asks the user to perform a challenge: the user must move the nose to a random area shown on the screen.
 In the end, the following is verified: 1. there was one and only one face, 2. the user moved the nose to the target area, and 3. the user rotated the face.

 Following there are some screenshots of a user performing the challenge: